mikepqr/mike.place/content/post/python/python.md

 +++
 date = "2017-01-19T22:33:07-05:00"
-title = "Setting up Python for development on a new Unix machine" menu = ""
+title = "Setting up Python on a Unix machine (without pyenv)" menu = ""
 Description = ""
 slug = "python"

 +++

-As of January 2017, this is how I set up Python on a new Unix/macOS machine.
-I have much of this in a single script, but I'm going to break it down line-by-line here.
+If I don't need access to multiple Python versions, but do want multiple virtual environments, this is how I set up Python on a new Unix/macOS machine.
 You don't need to sudo or run any of this as root.
 All of it can be easily undone.
 Just delete the virtual environment that ails you (or `~/.virtualenvs` if you want to start completely from scratch).

+Note: this post is about how to set up multiple Python _environments_ on a development machine.
+It doesn't cover how to have multiple Python _interpreters_ on a single machine.
+I have [another post]() about that.

 ## macOS-only prerequsite